jaaclaine/100-days-of-code/README.md

 - Maybe was a mistake get into Codefights, because I love play games :video_game: and also I love solve problems
 - Also I get into Open Source Friday because I want so bad SO BAD contribute to open source but I don't know where do I start
 - Codecademy course for react still on maintance so I'll watch videos about it
+###### DAY 028
+- Progress on React on Codecademy
+- Play a little more on Codefights
+- Started the button party